 Hey all – Here are some action items to guide you through the next few weeks.
 Some I carried over from this post.

-Everyone also remember to breathe, take care of yourselves and your loved ones.
+Everyone also remember to breathe, take care of you and yours.
 Contact me anytime with questions or concerns.

 Research Paper: